Canop/nvim-bacon/README.md

 You'll use this plugin in nvim while a bacon instance is running in another panel, probably side to it.

-To navigate among errors and warnings, you'll use either the standard Quickfix feature of your editor or nvim-bacon dedicated commands and view.
+To navigate errors and warnings, you can either use the standard [Quickfix](http://neovim.io/doc/user/quickfix.html) feature of your editor or `nvim-bacon`'s dedicated commands and view.

 ### Specialized Commands and View